🔼The name Terah: Summary

 - From the verb תרח (tarah), to patiently breathe, from רוח (ruah), wind, breath or spirit.

 There are one man and one town named Terah in the Bible:

-- The father of Abram, Nahor, Haran and Sarai (Genesis 11:24).
+- The father of Abram (later Abraham), Nahor, Haran and Sarai (Genesis 11:24; later Sarah).
+Not Abram (as is commonly believed) but Terah initiated the move away from Ur of the Chaldeans and to Canaan (Genesis 11:31).
 Since this Terah is an ancestor of Christ, his name also occurs in the Greek New Testament, in the Lucan genealogy, spelled as Θαρα, Thara (Luke 3:34).

 - A town that Israel encountered during the wilderness years (Numbers 33:27).

-The etymology and original meaning of the name Terah is unclear.
-Jones' Dictionary of Old Testament Proper Names suggests a verb that does not occur in Scriptures: tarah (treated neither by HAW Theological Wordbook of the Old Testament nor BDB Theological Dictionary), meaning delay, turn, wander.
-Hence Jones' Dictionary of Old Testament Proper Names renders Delay and NOBSE Study Bible Name List renders Wanderer.
+For a meaning of the name Terah, Jones' Dictionary of Old Testament Proper Names renders Delay and NOBSE Study Bible Name List renders Wanderer.
 BDB Theological Dictionary mentions cognates denoting a white mountain goat (ibex; a goat antelope).